 CLICK HERE to sign up via email if you don’t want to miss upcoming posts on some of the strategies I’ve been implementing lately!
 I was stalled for a long time, but the scales are moving steadily now thanks to some changes over the past year – many of them inspired or confirmed by my fiancé, believe it or not!
 He doesn’t know much about THM (yet), but he’s pretty smart and a lot of what he’s taught me about nutrition and fitness goes hand in hand with what Pearl and Serene have been talking about in recent podcasts.

 Want to start the New Year out right?
-Grab a copy of my cookbook to get nearly 400 RECIPES to jump start your healthy journey!
+Grab a copy of my cookbooks to get nearly 400 RECIPES to jump start your healthy journey!
 You’ll find lots of our Thomas family church cookbook favorites made healthy in this easy-to-use, hard cover/spiral bound book.
 CLICK HERE for details!